jburz2001/ams595/final_project/README.md

 The report directory contains a .pdf file of the report completed to describe this project.

 To run the Python code relevant to this project it is recommended that you either download ./code/ams595\_finalProject\_justinBurzachiello.ipynb and run it on Google Colab or go to the following link through a Stony Brook University email address: https://colab.research.google.com/drive/1GkxdDDDZmD8h6b4e7LJzkjCReM9YLMEj?usp=sharing.

+Note that the code will take a few minutes to run.